 HOW TO USE SERPWATCHER

 SERPWatcher is used to track your ranking progress.
 Whatever are your targeted keywords, you can track them to know what position they are currently ranking on a daily basis.

 If you are into SEO, then you must be aware that backlinks are one of the most important ranking factors.
-Using Link Miner will show how many backlinks does a website have.
+Using Link Miner you can see how many backlinks does a website have.
 By inserting your URL, it will show all the backlinks referring to your blog.

-You will be glad to know that it allows you to do 5 keyword search within 24 hrs for free.
+You will be glad to know that it allows you to do 5 keyword search for free within 24 hrs.
 That means every day you get 5 chance to do the keyword search.

 This is great for those who want to try this tool.
 But usually, 5 keyword search isn’t sufficient if you want to dig out deep to find those golden keywords that can be ranked easily.